tueimage/essential-skills/python-essentials.md

 l = l + [4]  # l now contains [1, 2, 3, 4]
 ```

-However, this is very slow for large lists (Python first has to retrieve the list from memory, concatenate it with that one item, and then put it back), and there is a much faster solution, using a list *method* called `append()`, which looks like this
+However, this is very slow for large lists (Python first has to retrieve the list from memory, concatenate it with that one item, and then put it back), and there is a much faster solution, using a list *method* called `append()`, which looks like this:

 ```python
 l = [1, 2, 3]